Bekir Fikri: Balkan Wars (1912–1913)

 During the Balkan Wars the father, mother, uncle, and two sisters of Fikri were killed by the Greeks.
 Fikri was of the view that Turks and Albanians must fight together against the Greeks in order to take revenge.
 He participated in the Balkan Wars and fought to keep the region around Grebene under Ottoman rule.
 During January 5–6, 1913 Fikri and 1000 men under his command fought to the north of lake Yanya in the Battle of Dristinik when they attacked a Greek force that included some marines.
 Both sides suffered minimal losses and the battle was inconclusive.
 He defended the town of Grebene close to the Ottoman-Greek border.
 As a provincial gendarmerie officer Fikri united the remaining reserve troops (redifs), border guards and gendarmerie, some 800 people under his control and he mobilised civilians.
 Some Vallahades also fought with Fikri.

-The withdrawal of the Ottoman Muretteb VII Corps made Fikri wage a six-month guerilla campaign against Greek army units and irregular gangs.
+The withdrawal of the Ottoman Muretteb VII Corps made Fikri wage a six-month guerrilla campaign against Greek army units and irregular gangs.
 During that time he covered a mountainous area that was some 100-kilometers long between Yanya (modern Ioannina) and Kozana (modern Kozani) and kept at bay 10-15 Greek battalions and other irregular gangs.
 In the area between Leskovik and Koniçe (modern Konitsa), his irregular forces devastated the Greek army.
 Existing power struggles with the Ottoman system made some beys fight against the imperial army and Fikri cited the case of a bey of Nasliç who offered his services to the Greek army.
 Due to the efforts of Muslims that fought with Fikri, sultan Mehmet V bestowed upon them the honorific of "vatansever" meaning a patriot that loves their homeland.
 Fikri received the epithet of "Grebene kahramanı" (Hero of Grebene) for his heroism and attained the military rank of captain (yüzbaşı).
 After the war, Fikri served in Istanbul and protected the palace and government ministries.
 Later he went to Albania again to intervene in its affairs after the Balkan Wars.